 A few of these foods are listed below:

 - Seasonal fresh organic fruits and vegetables such as mangoes, apples, bananas, green leafy vegetables, celery

 - Whole grains and legumes that have been growing for a long time as it is believed these will give you a long life such as lentils, rice, tofu, oatmeal

-- Spices such as cardamom, cinnamon, coriander, cumin, fennel, ginger and tumeric
+- Spices such as cardamom, cinnamon, coriander, cumin, fennel, ginger, and Tumeric

 You should also consider your water intake to ensure you are not dehydrated.
 Your dosha is also important for this, as depending on your mind-body balance, you may require various amounts of water in your daily diet.

 Many turn to yoga to help with an issue they may be facing in life.
-Hatha yoga helps to improve the mental health, physical health, nature, personality, psychological and psychic framework of a person, preparing them for the 8 fold path of yoga.
+Hatha yoga helps to improve the mental health, physical health, nature, personality, the psychological and psychic framework of a person, preparing them for the 8 fold path of yoga.
 The yoga philosophy is simply about creating calmness and bliss within ourselves.
-In order to be content, we need to discover our own true nature which often tends to be masked by our thoughts, emotions and patterns of behavior.
-Although yoga can be enjoyed as a physical daily practice, its foundation needs to be part of our life to help bring our true self forward.
+In order to be content, we need to discover our own true nature which often tends to be masked by our thoughts, emotions, and patterns of behavior.
+Although yoga can be enjoyed as a physical daily practice, its foundation needs to be part of our life to help bring our true selves forward.
 The practice of yoga helps us to stay grounded and allows proper energy to flow through our bodies.
-As we look deeper within we learn more about ourselves, our foundations, moral principles and perspectives of the world.
-Yoga helps us to be aware our minds and bodies, bringing us into the present moment.
+As we look deeper within we learn more about ourselves, our foundations, moral principles, and perspectives of the world.
+Yoga helps us to be aware of our minds and bodies, bringing us into the present moment.

-When we are ultimately comfortable with ourselves and able to observe our thoughts and actions, we bring attention to challenges that we come to face with in our lives.
+When we are ultimately comfortable with ourselves and able to observe our thoughts and actions, we bring attention to challenges that we come to face within our lives.